Process reports help you track and analyze how your process is functioning.

 Types of reports

-- Tabular reports display information in columns and rows.
+- Tabular: Displays information in columns and rows.

-- Charts display data graphically in one of ten chart types including area, bar, doughnut, line, pie, and bubble chart.
+- Charts: Displays data graphically in one of ten chart types including area, bar, doughnut, line, pie, and bubble chart.

 The All Items report